MaxLeiter/sortablejs-vue3/README.md

 >
 ```

-### Vuex
+### Use with a Store

-No changes are necessary to work with Vuex.
+No changes are necessary to work with Vuex or another store.
 Just pass `store.state.items` as your list.
 To modify your data you need to manually listen to the events and calculate the new position with `event.oldIndex` and `event.newIndex` with something like the following:

 ```typescript
 const moveItemInArray = <T>(array: T[], from: number, to: number) => {